guilhermelawless/nano-dpow/service/README.md

-# BANANO BdPoW Service
+# BoomPow Service

-A BdPoW service requests proofs of work (PoW) from the BdPoW server.
+A BoomPow service requests proofs of work (PoW) from the BoomPow server.
 In order to prevent potential spam, we need to consider and evaluate each service individually.

 ## Rules

-By using BdPoW as a service, you accept the following conditions:
+By using BoomPow as a service, you accept the following conditions:

-- Spamming requests or acting with general malicious intent towards BdPoW, Banano network, or the Nano network is explicitly forbidden with the exception of pre-announced tests.
+- Spamming requests or acting with general malicious intent towards BoomPow, Banano network, or the Nano network is explicitly forbidden with the exception of pre-announced tests.
 - No availability, reliability and/or warranty guarantees are provided.
-- Failing to meet any of these conditions will result in revoking of your privileges to use BdPoW.
+- Failing to meet any of these conditions will result in revoking of your privileges to use BoomPow.

 ## Apply to use